• Skip to main content

 Creating a Frame for Stability

-For larger covers, consider building a simple frame underneath for added strength and to prevent warping.
-This structure can help support the wood over time, especially with frequent use.
+For larger covers, a simple frame underneath adds strength.
+It also helps prevent warping over time, especially with frequent handling.

 Joining the Wood Pieces